Some 40 years ago, the schools where I lived were a lot different to what they are now, many were housed in old

 His apartment is very ordered with boxes of donated toothpaste, soap and clothes which get given out in packs.
 He has a new helper, Neeta, whom assists with the language barrier, but also hopes to help with making pencil cases...
 Ahh yes, about that case you were building in your head, now twist it a little and see yourself handing a child their first pencil case to carry their instruments of learning.
 How would you feel about that?
 That’s what this is all about, your help to acquire these basic needs.

 Goa Outreach needs a sewing machine to make these pencil cases.
-Presently, Neeta is operating a borrowed one, but if the charity can buy their own or have a new machine donated, it will help double the number of children Robert has already spent thirteen years helping.”
+Presently, Neeta is operating a borrowed one, but if the charity can buy their own or have a new machine donated, it will help double the number of children Robert has already spent over sixteen years helping.”

 Each thumbnail carries its own information, click to view.

-“If you are considering travelling to India in the Goa area, why don’t you pack your bags with a few
+“If after the COVID-19 pandemic is over you are considering travelling to India in the Goa area, why don’t you pack your bags with a few

 extra goodies, drop in on Goa Outreach and hand Robert a few educational tools such as rulers, erasers,